 - You meet the financial requirements of £18,600 per year (this increases if you have children who are not British or settled in the UK)

 - You fulfil the English language requirements

-What is Spouse visa extension relationship requirement?
+What is the Spouse Visa extension relationship requirement?

-With your initial application you provided the Home Office with all kinds of evidence that your relationship with your spouse was genuine and subsisting.
-You might assume that when you are applying for your spouse visa extension, there would be no need to repeat it all, as your relationship had already been recognised by the Home Office.
+With your initial application, you provided the Home Office with all kinds of evidence that your relationship with your spouse was genuine and subsisting.
+You might assume that when you are applying for your Spouse Visa extension, there would be no need to repeat it all, as your relationship had already been recognised by the Home Office.
 This is not the case, unfortunately.

 As relationships can break down, in periods much shorter than 30 months, you will be expected to provide evidence that your relationship continues to be a genuine and subsisting one.

 The Home Office will expect to see that you are living in the same household and sharing some financial responsibilities.
 This can be proven by providing bank statements, utility bills and other official correspondence coming to the same address, with either one or both of you named on it.